 NEW!
 Land Conservation in Connecticut: A Primer

 With over 137 land trusts in the state represented by more than 1,000 dedicated board members, over 3,500 volunteers and nearly 40,000 land trust members, the land trust community has the potential to exert tremendous impact on state land conservation policy and funding.
 CLCC continues to build on its success in harnessing this latent power by not only representing the interests of this community in Hartford but also by galvanizing the members to take action on their own with respect to critical issues.
-To that end, Rachel Plawecki and Anthony Mecum, graduate students at the Yale School of Forestry and Environmental Studies, developed a conservation primer for CLCC which may be used by advocates and land trust representatives when meeting with legislators on conservation policy issues.
+To that end, in May 2015 Rachel Plawecki and Anthony Mecum, graduate students at the Yale School of Forestry and Environmental Studies, developed a conservation primer for CLCC which may be used by advocates and land trust representatives when meeting with legislators on conservation policy issues.
 This one-page document is available for download below.

 Legalities of Lobbying for Land Trusts